 A Regional Manager is responsible for managing, supporting and auditing a set number of activity camps within a specific geographical area.
-This involves managing and supporting site managers before, during and after programmes, being their first point of contact for information, requests, issues or incidents, and ensuring camps are fully resourced.
-Regional Managers are responsible for child protection in their region.
-We reward staff by actively looking to promote Regional Managers from within our teams, if you would like to be considered make sure your profile stands out from the crowd!
+This involves managing and supporting Site Managers before, during and after programmes, being their first point of contact for information, requests, issues or incidents, and ensuring camps are fully resourced.
+Regional Managers are responsible for child protection and safeguarding in their region.
+We reward staff by actively looking to promote internally to Regional Manager positions.
+If you would like to be considered, make your profile stands out from the crowd!

 Interested?
 Click here for Regional Manager Job Description and then inform us you wish to be considered for the Regional Manager role.